Shelley Madore: Education

 Madore holds a degree in business administration and spent fifteen years working in marketing and business management.
 She is a graduate of Partners in Policymaking through the Minnesota Council on Developmental Disabilities.

 Minnesota Legislator

 While a member of the Minnesota House of Representatives, Madore focused on the issues of transportation, education, health care, disabilities advocacy, conservation and property tax relief.
-She was made Vice-Chair of the Transportation and Transit Subcommittee and the Minnesota Public Transit Association (MPTA) named her a 2007 Friend of Transit.

-As a supporter of the MN Health Plan, Shelley helped organize and participate in a traveling statewide education campaign to educate Minnesotans on this single-payer plan and its benefits for reducing state health care costs.